vmo64/webserver-installer/README.md

 ## How to use the script?
 1. Make sure you are root! (by doing ``sudo su``)
-2. Download and run installer: `wget https://raw.githubusercontent.com/vmo64/lampserver-installer/main/install.sh` then `sudo bash install.sh`
+2. Download and run installer: `wget https://raw.githubusercontent.com/vmo64/lampserver-installer/main/install.sh` then `bash install.sh`
+3. Select the option you want from the list (entering an invalid option makes the script exit)
+4. Enter the information required
-3. WebServer is installed on your machine!
+3. The option you have selected is installed

 ## OS compatibility
 | Operating System | Version | Supported? |